-Wildlife ranching, otherwise known as game breeding, is a relatively new industry having taken off in 1991 with the promulgation of the Game Theft Act which allowed private ownership of game, so long as it was adequately enclosed or fenced.
+Wildlife ranching, otherwise known as game breeding, is a relatively new industry that took off in 1991 with the promulgation of the Game Theft Act which allowed private ownership of wildlife, so long as it was adequately enclosed or fenced.

 Prior to 1991, all game or wild animals were res nullius, meaning that they belonged to no-one, effectively to the state.
 Further impetus was given to the industry in 1994 when the new Constitution of South Africa enshrined the concept of “sustainable use” of the environment.

 Over the ensuing 25 years, an industry, unique to South Africa (and Namibia), has sprung up occupying 20m ha (20%) of South Africa’s marginal agricultural land.
 Today there are almost 20 million head of game on private ranches in South Africa – in comparison, there are 14 million heads of cattle in South Africa.
 The State, including both National and Provincial parks, conserves only 6 million ha, on which are found only about 5 to 6 million game animals.